-But here is one protective step you might have overlooked: opening the window a hair when you ride in a car.
+But here is one protective step you might have overlooked: opening a window a hair when you ride in a car.

 The Centers for Disease Control and Prevention recommends that the next time you use a cab, limo or ride-share service, you ask the driver to improve the ventilation in the vehicle by opening the windows or setting the air ventilation/air conditioning to nonrecirculation mode.

 This CDC tip also applies to personal vehicles — whether you are a passenger in the vehicle of a friend or family member, or you are the driver.

 Since the coronavirus can be transmitted by respiratory droplets, the air you breathe is a vital concern.
-Coughing, sneezing and even simply talking can release aerosols into the air that can infect others.
+Coughing, sneezing and even simply talking can release aerosols with the coronavirus into the air that can infect others.
 Others can infect you through the same actions.

-And because so many people with the virus named SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) are asymptomatic, you can be unaware of the danger that lurks all around you.
+And because so many people with the virus (technically named SARS-CoV-2 for “severe acute respiratory syndrome coronavirus 2”) are asymptomatic, you can be unaware of the danger that lurks all around you.

-Writing in USA Today, three experts note that a family car interior usually has about 100 cubic feet of space, making it impossible to social distance from other people.
+Writing in USA Today, three experts note that a family car interior usually has about 100 cubic feet of space, making it impossible to socially distance from other people.
 So, opening a window is the next best thing.